 \subsection{Qualitative Evaluations}

-Figure \ref{fig:good_generation_example} represents the comparison of raw eye-tracking signals to synthetic signals generated by SP-EyeGAN and DiffEyeSyn across two representative tasks for both gaze position and velocity.
-In visual inspection, for both tasks in Figure \ref{fig:good_generation_example}(a), (b), both approaches produce qualitatively plausible eye movement sequences; however, DiffEyeSyn produces more accurate, human-like signals than SP-EyeGAN.
-In particular, DiffEyeSyn’s synthetic sequences more closely follow the ground truth patterns—exhibiting smoother velocity shapes with less jitter and more well-aligned fixation and saccade segments.
+Figure \ref{fig:good_generation_example} compares real eye-movement signals with synthetic signals generated by SP-EyeGAN and DiffEyeSyn across two dimensions (horizontal and vertical) for both gaze position and velocity.
+In visual inspection, both approaches produce qualitatively realistic eye movement sequences; however, DiffEyeSyn produces more accurate, human-like signals than SP-EyeGAN.
+In particular, DiffEyeSyn’s synthetic sequences more closely match the ground truth patterns, exhibiting smoother velocity profiles with less jitter and better-aligned fixation and saccade segments.
 This improvement is due to the way DiffEyeSyn is customized: its conditional diffusion model and subject-specific, lightweight user embeddings enable it to capture subtle subjective dynamics in eye movement data, resulting in synthetic signals that are more like the real ones.